 There are important distinctions between the Master Plan and Zoning Ordinance.
-While the Master Plan is a guide for land use for the future; the Zoning Ordinance regulates the use of land in the present.
+While the Master Plan is a guide for land use for the future; the Zoning Ordinance

+The Master Plan and The Zoning Ordinance The Master Plan is a Guide The Master Plan is The Master Plan is regulates the use of land in the present.
 The Master Plan is not a binding, legal document; the Zoning Ordinance is a law that must be followed by the Township and its residents.